Midwifery in the Middle Ages: Regulations on the practice of midwifery

 Unlike male medical practitioners, midwives did not frequently participate in guilds or attempt to organize themselves, which left them particularly vulnerable when medical licensing became standard practice.
 Medical licensure originated around the mid-fifteenth century.
 Typically the church or legislature mandated these requirements, and the earliest known example is from Regensburg in 1452.
 This organization of midwives commenced once a medical "hierarchy" was constructed "with male doctors at the top."
 Lawmakers hoped that regulation would improve the quality of care given by midwives.

 Regulation of midwifery was also an ecclesiastical concern; during the fourteenth century, midwives were instructed on how to properly baptize newborns.
 Church members wanted to ensure that midwives understood the process of baptism and the sacrament of baptism.
 Such ecclesiastical and secular regulatory introductions, harmed midwives role and reputation within society.
 This could have led to decreasing employment rates for women during the Middle Ages.
 Such developments forced many midwives out of the craft and this would have lasting effects.

 Because of the lack of organization of midwives in their trade, these developments were detrimental as medical licensing became more strict.
 While this lack of licensing wasn't as serious in the early middle ages, as time progressed the public would become more keen on their caregivers being licensed.
 Many of the institutions that would certify practitioners did not accept women, and thus they were much less likely to be licensed.
-When these women weren't able to be licensed, the only "trustworthy" care available shifted to licensed white men.
+When these women weren't able to be licensed, the only "trustworthy" care available shifted to licensed men.
 This led to the medical field being largely dominated by men, and the one profession that women had maintained a significant grasp on would become less and less common.
 In recent years however, it seems the desire for midwives to attend births is on a general incline.